5 Warning Signs You Might Have Bed Bugs

 If you are looking for live bugs, you should get familiar with what bed bugs look like.
 According to Reader’s Digest, many travelers (who are at risk of encountering bed bugs) don’t know the difference between these and other common pests.

 You should look for a wingless bug that’s round and flat.
 If they’ve just encountered a meal, they may look more plump and reddish.
 Otherwise, their bodies are small and brown.

 That description is different from spiders which have longer legs and a much less flat body.
 Also, ants and termites are small and skinny compared to bed bugs.

-The Bugs Without Borders survey suggests the top 3 places you should be looking for bed bugs are: in apartments, in single-family homes, and in hotels.
+The Bugs Without Borders survey suggests the top 3 places you should be looking for bed bugs are: apartments, single-family homes, and hotels.